ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

 > Balanced accuracy of model - 88.1%
 > ```

- ## 1-D word-level CNN text classifier using custom trained word embedding
+ ## 1-D word-level CNN text classifier using a custom trained word embedding

 - CNN has proven to be not only good in computer vision but has provided some state-of-the-art results in natural language processing.
 - The input layer to CNN is comprised of word embeddings, followed by multiple filters, then a max-pooling layer then to a sigmoid classifier with some dropout added in the last layer.